 Asset Turnover Ratio

 Asset turnover ratio is the ratio of a company's sales to its assets.
 It is an efficiency ratio which tells how successfully the company is using its assets to generate revenue.

 The most popular asset turnover ratio is the total assets turnover ratio which equals net sales divided by average total assets.
 Other asset turnover ratios include fixed assets turnover ratio and working capital turnover ratio.
-In all cases the numerator is the same i.e. net sales (both cash and credit) but denominator is average total assets, average fixed assets and average working capital respectively.
+In all cases the numerator is the same i.e. net sales (both cash and credit) but denominator is average total assets, average fixed assets, and average working capital, respectively.

 |Total Assets Turnover Ratio =||Net Sales|